markormesher/morgan-browser/README.md

 # Morgan Browser

 A simple **media browser** for my Raspberry Pi, Morgan.

-Currently being developed at BanterHack 2016.
+Originally developed at BanterHack 2016.